Charley-sys/About-Me/README.md

 Hi, I'm Charles Otieno 👋

 Welcome to my GitHub profile!
-I'm a dynamic and results-driven software developer with a core proffessional background in biomedical engineering.I’m passionate about using technology to solve real-world healthcare industry and other niches challenges .
+I’m a software developer with a professional background in biomedical engineering, passionate about building impactful solutions that bridge technology and Healthcare

+proficient in:

+Python, JavaScript, HTML, CSS

+With growing expertise in Flask, Django, and MySQL

+Soon specializing in MERN stack development 🚀

+---

+🌱 What I’m Focused On

+Advancing my skills in software engineering through the Power Learn Project.

-📚 Continuously learning and exploring innovations at the intersection of healthtech and software development.
+Exploring innovative solutions at the intersection of healthtech and software development.

+Building projects that solve real-world challenges across multiple industries.

+🤝 Let’s Connect

-🤝 Open to collaborating with fellow developers and professionals across the tech ecosystem.
+I’m open to collaborating with developers, engineers, and innovators across the tech ecosystem.

 📍 Location: Nairobi, Kenya
 📫 Email: charlesotienoomondi@gmail.com

-📞 Phone: +254-743-971-067
+📞 Phone: +254 743 971 067

-💬 WhatsApp: Chat with me on WhatsApp
+💬 WhatsApp: Chat with me
 🔗 LinkedIn: Charles Otieno

-🚀 Technical Skills:

-Languages: Python

-Frameworks: Flask/Django

-Databases: MySQL

-🌱 Current Learning Focus:

-I'm currently learning and diving more into Software Engineering at Power Learn Project.